RFC-061: Semantic Corpus Search (FAISS — Shipped)¶

 Abstract¶

-platform/service mode (Phase 2).
-Search results preserve full GIL provenance — grounding
+re-ranking, and platform-scale choices).
+Search results preserve GIL provenance — grounding,

 Problem Statement¶